emuell/afseq/docs/src/extras/generators.md

 [Patterns](../guide/pattern.md), [Gates](../guide/gate.md) and [Emitters](../guide/emitter.md) can use Lua functions to dynamically generate or evaluate content.

-Annonymous Lua functions, as used in rhythms, are actually [closures](https://www.lua.org/pil/6.1.html).
-They keep a record of their environment, so all (up)values which are declared outside of the annonymous function are accessible from within the function itself.
+Anonymous Lua functions, as used in rhythms, are actually [closures](https://www.lua.org/pil/6.1.html).
+They keep a record of their environment, so all (up)values which are declared outside of the anonymous function are accessible from within the function itself.

 We can use this in afseq scripts to keep track of a rhythm's *global* or *local* state.